mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/hostess.md

 > An idempotent command-line utility for managing the `/etc/hosts` file.
 > More information: <https://github.com/cbednarski/hostess>.

-- List domains, target ips and on/off status
+- List domains, target IP addresses and on/off status `hostess list`
-`hostess list`

 - Add a domain pointing to your machine to your hosts file